 Facebook Messenger Marketing is one of the newer paid social media channels restaurant marketers are attempting to capitalize on.
+Working with a restaurant marketing agency (Such as Promotable Media) is a great way to leverage this tool and get more customers in your seats.
 Messenger marketing is engaging on a highly-personalized level, making it one of the more effective channels, when used properly.
 There are multiple ways a restaurant can approach marketing through Messenger, but some of the more common include:

 - Showcasing your menu